David Rudman: Personal life

 Rudman attended Highland Park High School and graduated in 1981.
 He has been a speaker at the school's biennial Focus on the Arts program since 2003.
 He attended college at the University of Connecticut.

 Rudman was the speaker at the 2005 graduation ceremony for the Illinois Institute of Art – Chicago.

 Spiffy Pictures

-Spiffy Pictures is a television production-channel company that started in 2003 and founded by David and Adam Rudman, located in Chicago, that consists mainly of its most famous live-action comedy-adventure-musical television shows for Noggin, Disney Channel, HBO Max, Comedy Central, Cartoon Network, Nick Jr., and PBS.
+Spiffy Pictures is a Chicago-based production company that was founded by David and Adam Rudman in 2003.
+The studio consists mainly of live-action television shows developed for networks such as Noggin, Disney Channel, the Nick Jr. Channel, and PBS.

 In addition to his work on Sesame Street and with the Muppets, Rudman is co-owner of Spiffy Pictures where he co-created, executive produced, directed and performed in Jack's Big Music Show (Noggin), Curious Buddies (Nick Jr. Baby), Bunnytown (Disney Junior), Scooby-Doo!
-Adventures: The Mystery Map (Warner Bros.), Frankie and Frank (Nick Jr.), Donkey Hodie (PBS Kids) and is the creator, executive producer, character designer, director and voice director of the animated series Nature Cat on PBS Kids, voicing several characters including Leo the Mammoth, Prospector Jones, Nevin, and the Seeker.
+Adventures: The Mystery Map (Warner Bros.), Frankie and Frank (Nick Jr.), and Donkey Hodie (PBS Kids).
+He is the creator, executive producer, character designer, director and voice director of the animated series Nature Cat (PBS Kids), also voicing several characters including Leo the Mammoth, Prospector Jones, Nevin, and the Seeker.